An Information-theoretic Approach to Machine-oriented Music Summarization: Experiments

 \section{Experiments}

-We evaluate summarization by modeling the full and summarized versions of songs with full-covariance \SGMs~and by computing the \KL~divergence from each original \SGM~to each of the corresponding summary \SGMs.
-Since the summarizers perform well at selecting relevant and diverse information (as has been shown in the context of music classification \cite{Raposo2015,Raposo2016}), then we should also be able to observe that performance from an information-theoretic perspective, by measuring relative entropy from the original to the summary \SGMs.
-We also validate this evaluation by measuring its correlation with the proxy tasks (i.e., genre classification and emotion regression) evaluation.
-As baselines, we summarize using naive summarization heuristics, namely, the beginning, middle, and end sections of the songs, as well as \AvS.
-These are common practice in \MIR~tasks, specifically, in \MIREX, where 30s segments are considered.
+We evaluate summarization by modeling the full and summarized versions of songs with full-covariance \acp{SGM} and by computing the \ac{KL} divergence from each original \ac{SGM} to each of the corresponding summary \acp{SGM}.
+Since the summarizers perform well at selecting relevant and diverse information (as has been shown in the context of music classification by \cite{Raposo2015,Raposo2016}, then we should also be able to observe that performance from an information-theoretic perspective, by measuring relative entropy from original to summary \acp{SGM}.
+We also validate this evaluation by measuring its correlation with the evaluation of proxy tasks (i.e., genre classification and emotion regression).
+As baselines, we use naive summarization heuristics, namely, the beginning, middle, and end sections of the songs, as well as \ac{AvS}.
+These are common practice in \ac{MIR} tasks, specifically, in \ac{MIREX}, where 30s segments are considered.
 When evaluating the performance of the Gaussian sampler, every other of the previously mentioned summarizers and heuristics are considered as baselines to be compared against.

 Note that there are two different feature extraction steps.
 The first is done by the summarizers, every time a song is summarized.
-The summarizers output the audio signal (WAV file) corresponding to the selected parts, to be used in the second step, i.e., when estimating the \SGMs, classifying genre, or regressing emotion, where other sets of features are extracted from the original and summarized songs.
-Genre classification is done using \SVMs, while emotion regression is done using \SVRs, both through LIBSVM \cite{Chang2011}.
+The summarizers output the audio signal (WAV file) corresponding to the selected parts, to be used in the second step, i.e., when estimating the \acp{SGM}, classifying genre, or regressing emotion, where other sets of features are extracted from the original and summarized songs.
+Genre classification is done using \acp{SVM}, while emotion regression is done using \acp{SVR}, both implemented by LIBSVM \citep{Chang2011}.